henriquesdfaria/wiremock-standalone-dockerfile/README.md

 # wiremock-standalone-dockerfile

-Firstly clone this repository and go to his working space:
+Firstly clone this repository and go to its working space:

 > git clone https://github.com/henriquesdfaria/wiremock-standalone-dockerfile